Data Analytics and Predictive Modeling - Major #2800

 3 units

-In this course, students will learn a deeper dive into topics introduced in introductory statistics and data sciences courses with an emphasis on application to real-world problems.
+In this course, students will learn a deeper dive into topics introduced in introductory statistics and data sciences courses with an emphasis on application to real-world problems using the R programming language.
 (A, CSU, UC)

 Course Details: